The Jim Irsay Collection: Pop culture and sports

 The Jim Irsay Collection contains several items from boxer Muhammad Ali, including his shoes worn during this 1975 bout against Joe Frazier, known as the Thrilla in Manila, his walk-out robe worn during his second fight against Sonny Liston, and the WBC Heavyweight Championship belt he won for his 1974 victory against George Foreman at The Rumble in the Jungle in Kinshasa, Zaire (now Democratic Republic of the Congo).

-Other sports-related items include Jackie Robinson's baseball bat from the 1953 season and the saddle used by jockey Ron Turcotte aboard Secretariat during their 1973 Triple Crown victory.
+Other sports-related items have included Jackie Robinson's baseball bat from the 1953 season and the saddle used by jockey Ron Turcotte aboard Secretariat during their 1973 Triple Crown victory.

-A Wilson volleyball, used during the filming of Cast Away (2000), a "golden ticket" from Willy Wonka & the Chocolate Factory (1971), and Al Pacino's shooting script used during production of Scarface (1983) are included in the collection's film section.
+A Wilson volleyball, used during the filming of Cast Away (2000), a "golden ticket" from Willy Wonka & the Chocolate Factory (1971), and Al Pacino's shooting script used during production of Scarface (1983) were included in the collection's film section.

 In 2021, Irsay purchased Sylvester Stallone's early working script notebook for the film Rocky (1976), written by and starring Stallone.

 Traveling exhibition and concert series

 Since 2021 the Jim Irsay Collection has been exhibited across the United States as part of a traveling exhibition and concert series featuring a display of the collection and a performance by the Jim Irsay Band.
 Past venues include the Loews Vanderbilt Hotel in Nashville, Tennessee, the Lincoln Memorial in Washington, D.C., the Four Seasons Hotel in Austin, Texas, the Beverly Hills Hotel and the Shrine Auditorium and Expo Hall in Los Angeles, the Hammerstein Ballroom at the Manhattan Center in New York City, the AON Grand Ballroom at Navy Pier in Chicago, the Bill Graham Civic Auditorium in San Francisco, Downtown Las Vegas, TD Garden in Boston, and Lucas Oil Stadium in Indianapolis.

 Prior to Irsay's death, the Jim Irsay Band consisted of Irsay, Kenny Wayne Shepherd, Mike Mills of R.E.M., Kenny Aronoff, Tom Bukovac, Danny Nucci, Mike Wanchic, Carmella Ramsey, and Michael Ramos.
 Outside of the exhibit and concert series, the Jim Irsay Band performed at the 2023 Farm Aid benefit concert at Ruoff Music Center in Noblesville, Indiana.
 A small portion of the guitar collection was also displayed.

-Past featured guests performing with the Jim Irsay Band include Stephen Stills, Buddy Guy, Billy Branch, Ann Wilson, John Mellencamp, Vince Gill, Kevin Cronin of REO Speedwagon, Billy Gibbons of ZZ Top, John Fogerty, John Hiatt, Peter Wolf of The J. Geils Band, and Natalie Merchant.
+Past featured guests performing with the Jim Irsay Band include Stephen Stills, Buddy Guy, Billy Branch, Ann Wilson, John Mellencamp, Vince Gill, Kevin Cronin of REO Speedwagon, Billy Gibbons of ZZ Top, John Fogerty, John Hiatt, Peter Wolf of the J. Geils Band, and Natalie Merchant.